 Behind the Scenes of TAKEN DOWN

 From the creators of the RTE’s hit television series Love/Hate and Jo Spain, Ireland’s number one bestselling crime writer, comes an extraordinary new crime series.
-Its award-winning director David Caffrey *, star Jimmy Smallhorne, co-writer Jo Spain and producer Jane Gogan tell us about the series - a welcome addition to the growing number of hugely successful Irish TV Crime dramas, both at home and abroad.
+Its award-winning director David Caffrey *, star Jimmy Smallhorne, co-writer Jo Spain and producer Jane Gogan will be talking to Sinead Crowley about the series - a welcome addition to the growing number of hugely successful Irish TV Crime dramas, both at home and abroad.